-In April 2019, all of the Senior Secured Notes were redeemed for \$543.8 million, including accrued interest and the early redemption premium.
-The redemption resulted in a \$22.9 million loss on extinguishment of debt, which is included in Interest and other financing costs, net on the consolidated statement of operations.
+In April 2019, all of the 7.875% Senior Secured Notes were redeemed for \$543.8 million, including accrued interest and the early redemption premium.
+The redemption resulted in a \$22.9 million loss on extinguishment of debt, which is included in Interest and other financing costs, net on the consolidated statement of operations for the year ended December 31, 2019.